Healthdirect Free Australian health advice you can count on.

 Can frozen shoulder be prevented?

-Frozen shoulder can’t be prevented, but early treatment can help relieve your symptoms and reduce the time until it resolves.
+The exact cause of frozen shoulder isn't known, and therefore can't be prevented.
+Early treatment can help relieve your symptoms and reduce the time until it resolves.

 Resources and support